collectd/collectd/contrib/postgresql/README.md

 +-------------------+  +----------------+
 ```

 The ID connects the two tables.
-The plugin, plugin_inst, type and tpye_inst
+The plugin, plugin_inst, type and type_inst
-create s so called identifier.
+create a so called identifier.
 The timestamp, name and value get inserted into
 the value table.

 collectd/postgresql calles the collectd_insert function.